 This Programme Handbook provides an introduction to your Course and the College.
 It contains the key information to help you navigate your time with us at Condé Nast College of Fashion & Design, and to support you as you work through the course.
 Please take the time to read through this information carefully.

-If you have any questions about anything included in this document please contact your Course Leader.
-We also welcome any comments you may wish to make on the handbook or suggestions for improving the information provided.
+If you have any questions about anything included in this document please contact your handbook or suggestions for improving the information provided.